Scanpath Prediction on Information Visualisations: Acknowledgment

 \section{Acknowledgment}

 \fi

 Y. Wang was funded by the Deutsche Forschungsgemeinschaft~(DFG, German Research Foundation)~-~Project-ID 251654672~-~TRR~161.
 M. B\^{a}ce was funded by a Swiss National Science Foundation (SNSF) Early Postdoc.
-Mobility Fellowship.
+Mobility Fellowship (grant number 199991).
 A. Bulling was funded by the European Research Council (ERC; grant agreement 801708).

-We would like to thank Anelise Newman for answering questions about training and evaluation procedure, Wentao Bao for providing DCSM predictions on the MASSVIS, Dominike Thomas for paper editing support, Sruthi Radhakrishnan for developing a scanpath visualisation toolbox for MASSVIS, as well as Zhiming Hu and Nils Rodrigues for helpful comments on an earlier draft of this paper.
+The authors would like to thank Anelise Newman for providing training and evaluation details about MDSEM, Wentao Bao for providing DCSM predictions on MASSVIS, Dominike Thomas for paper editing support, Sruthi Radhakrishnan and Saiteja Malyala for developing a scanpath visualisation toolbox for MASSVIS, Lei Shi for assistance in the review process, as well as Zhiming Hu and Nils Rodrigues for helpful comments on an earlier paper draft.

 \ifCLASSOPTIONcaptionsoff

 \fi